rzajac/esp-cmd/README.md

 ## Command server for ESP8266.

-This library will allow you to add TCP command server to your ESP8266.
+With this library you will be able to add TCP command server to your ESP8266 programs.
 The user API is just four functions:

 Function                |Description
 ------------------------|-----------